RenameMe1/django-jsonrpc-framework/docs/docs/authentication.md

 > An OPTIONAL private level can expose your sensitive data.
 We created it for temporary use when you
 > need to make an existing method private without blocking front-end development.

-See below when occir authentification checks
+See below how get access to different private levels

 | Level     | Acess with credentials    | Acess without credentials | Acess with wrong credentials |
 | :---      | :---:                     | :---:                      | :---:                         |